Neovili/Perpetuo/README.md

-Perpetuo addresses this gap by integrating two validated frameworks: the European Commission's Foresight Menu and Donella Meadows' 12 leverage points — operationalised together for the first time in an open-source, AI-facilitated citizen engagement context.
+Perpetuo addresses this gap by integrating two validated frameworks: the European Commission's Foresight Menu and Donella Meadows' 12 leverage points, operationalised together for the first time in an open-source, AI-facilitated citizen engagement context.

 ---